EPCCed/dirac-docs/docs/tursa-user-guide/scheduler.md

      be 4 to use all GPUs on a node.
 (This option should not be specified for jobs on the CPU nodes.)

+If you wish to use the A100-80 GPU nodes which have higher memory, you add the following option:

+   - `--constraint=highgpu` request the job is placed on nodes with high-memory (80 GB) GPUs - there are only 3 high memory GPU nodes on the system.

 !!! note
     For parallel jobs, Tursa operates in a *node exclusive* way.
 This means that you are assigned resources in the units of full compute nodes